Constructing Knowledge Through Coding

-The C++ Course content is not a one-size-fits-all solution.
+The Intro to C++ Course content is not a one-size-fits-all solution.
 Rather, it implements a modular format.
 Natural breakpoints occur in the curriculum where instructors can make the changes they deem necessary.
 Instructors can re-name, re-order, or remove units.

 Using Codio's excellent content authoring tools, they can author new material.
 This modular approach gives instructors flexibility when designing the learner's experience.